 What if SCFD isn't re-approved? - The impact to DMNS would be devastating!
 It would significantly change your experience at the museum and greatly impact the way DMNS operates.
 Colorado is home to many outstanding fossil & archeological sites.
 It also preserves a fantastic record of earth's history exposed in its geologic formations.
 Important discoveries occur frequently in Colorado.
 DMNS staff & volunteers recover, research & publish these finds every year.
 DMNS brings this to the community through its exhibits, education programs and school field trips.
 Massive cuts would be required in public education and research without SCFD.

-can I do? - First, vote “Yes” to re-approve the funding of SCFD in
+What can I do? - First, vote “Yes” to re-approve the funding of SCFD in the Nov 2004 election.
+Print this page to handout to your friends and neighbors.

-to re-approve SCFD funding in Nov 2004 For more information on SCFD, please visit: http://www.scfd.org |
+For more information on SCFD, please visit: http://www.scfd.org